addr2data/aws-certification-prep/exercises/ex-001_GettingStarted.rst

         ]
     }

-Using the **'--dry-run'** option let you verify access without actually runninng the command.
+Using the **'--dry-run'** option lets you verify access without actually runninng the command.
+Don't be fooled by the statement **'An error occurred'**.

 .. code-block::